Connecticut Offering $1,000 To First 10,000 Unemployed People To Find A Job

 - Connecticut book online here

 To try and help businesses, Gov. Ned Lamont will be paying a signing bonus to the first 10,000 long-term unemployed workers who find a job.
-Workers will receive the money after they’ve spent eight weeks in their new full-time position.READ MORE: Boat Operators Must Now Take Mandatory Boating Safety Course Under Brianna's Law
+Workers will receive the money after they’ve spent eight weeks in their new full-time position.READ MORE: NYPD: Man Shoved Onto Subway Tracks At Queensbridge Station

 Fan found few takers on the streets of Stamford.